GaganaMD/Hyperspectral-Wavenet/README.md

 ---

 ## Usage

-1. **Prepare Data**: Ensure your hyperspectral image data is in the correct format.
+1. **Prepare Data**:
+   - Ensure your hyperspectral image data is in the correct format.
+   - If using synthetic data, preprocess it accordingly.
+For real-world datasets, extract relevant abundance maps and endmembers.

-2. **Run the Code**:
+2. **Run the Notebooks**:
+   - **Data Transformation**:
+     - Convert your hyperspectral data into the wavelet domain for feature extraction and dimensionality reduction.
+     - Apply necessary transformations (e.g., spherical abundance constraints) to optimize the unmixing process.

+   - **Model Training and Evaluation**:
-   - Train the model: `python train.py`
+     - Train the wavelet-based model using appropriate transformation techniques.
-   - Evaluate the model: `python evaluate.py`
+     - Evaluate the model's performance using standard metrics and methods.

+3. **Visualization**:
-3. **Visualization**: Use the included scripts to visualize predicted abundance maps and extracted endmembers.
+   - Visualize the results, including predicted abundance maps and extracted endmembers.
+   - Explore the performance of the custom wavelet-based activation function and its effect on model output.

+---

+This general procedure guides you through preparing data, training models, and visualizing results.
+You can adjust the steps according to the specific dataset or experimental needs.
+For any questions or clarifications, feel free to reach out.

 ---